futjikato/HAW-SE-XMPP/API.md

  Sends the specified chat message to the specified recipient.

- param to
+ *param to*
-  A string that specifies the JID of the recipient of the message. param message
+ A string that specifies the JID of the recipient of the message.

+ *param message*
-  This can either be a string in which case it specifies the message's body or object made up of the following fields, all of which are optional:
+  This can either be a string in which case it specifies the message's body or an object made up of the following fields, all of which are optional:

+    * 'type'
-   'type'     specifies the type of the message.
+      specifies the type of the message.
 Possible values are:
       'chat', 'error', 'groupchat', 'headline' or 'normal'.
 If this is not specified, it defaults to 'normal'.
+    * 'thread'
-   'thread'   the identifier of the conversation thread this message should
-              be added to (optional).
+      the identifier of the conversation thread this message should be added to (optional).
+    * 'subject'
-   'subject'  the subject of the message (optional).
-If specified, this can
-              either be a string or an object literal in the form of:
+      the subject of the message (optional).
+If specified, this can either be a string or an object literal in the form of:
-              {
-                'de': 'Deutscher Text',
-                'en': 'English Text'
+      {  'de': 'Deutscher Text', 'en': 'English Text'  }
-              }
+    * 'body'
-   'body'     the body of the message (optional).
-If specified, this can
-              either be a string or an object literal in the form of:
+     the body of the message (optional).
+If specified, this can either be a string or an object literal in the form of:
-              {
-                'de': 'Deutscher Text',
-                'en': 'English Text'
+     {  'de': 'Deutscher Text',  'en': 'English Text'  }

-              }
- Exception Error
+ *Exception Error*
   Thrown if either argument is null or undefined or if any of the arguments fields or values are invalid.